asc8277/mynamon/README.md

 docker run -p 8300:8300 -v /path/to/local/persistence:/mynamon ghcr.io/asc8277/mynamon:latest
 ```

+by default, the webapp is available at localhost:8300/mynamon

 ## Usage (node)

 ```
 npm ci
 npm start
 ```

+by default, the webapp is available at localhost:8300/mynamon

 ## Configuration
 via environment: